-At Atlassian, we’re constantly studying teams and how they work together.
+At Atlassian, we’re constantly studying teamwork.
 In that research, we know it’s best to start with ourselves; to understand how our teams work together first before applying our knowledge elsewhere.

 As a data scientist, I naturally turned first to our data.
 I wanted to create a network graph visualization of our company in order to see how we all work together in action.
 Sure, we have a more formalized organizational chart that breaks down our departments, teams, and individuals, but is an org chart enough to capture our collaboration?